dngfx/MagicBot/README.md

 Please see https://git.io/bitbot
 This is a fork / slowly becoming a rewrite of the fantastic [BitBot](https://git.io/bitbot) by [Jesopo](https://github.com/jesopo)

+# VERY IMPORTANT NOTE!
+When starting the bot, make sure to use this command:

+`LOGURU_AUTOINIT=no ./bitbotd`

+You do _not_ want LOGURU_AUTOINIT enabled.

 ## Setup
 Setup is the same as BitBot, see below